sharad-develop/fabric-java-ws/README.md

 I have used Intellij and java 1.8 to build the app.

 ## Run
-Run the AuctionApplication class which starts the embedded tomcat server at localhost:8080
+Run the CarApplication class which starts the embedded tomcat server at localhost:8080

 ## Usage